Allergan breast implants should be banned for cancer risk, French authorities say

 This week, the Food and Drug Administration reported more cases of the disease in the U.S., bringing the total to 457.
 Worldwide, there are now nearly 700 cases.
 Sixteen women have died.

-The recommendation, which came from a panel of health officials with France’s National Agency for the Safety of Medicines and Health Products (ANSM), also cautioned doctors and patients in using other brands of textured implants.
+The panel of health officials with France’s National Agency for the Safety of Medicines and Health Products (ANSM) also cautioned doctors and patients about using other brands of textured implants.

 In December, the ANSM recalled Allergan’s textured implants.
 An earlier NBC News investigation, in conjunction with the ICIJ, found that BIA-ALCL is more common than previously thought.